SasikaA073/gce-al-2020-public-dataset-m/README.md

 I was awarded a bronze 🥉 medal for this dataset, receiving 38 upvotes in the Kaggle Community, along with very positive feedback from the community members.

-## Testimonials for the dataset
+## What People Are Saying About the Dataset 🌟

-> ⭐ This can be actually used to look after the academic likelihoods and whereabouts of Sri Lankan students' academics!
-Great job! -- [VISHESH THAKUR - Datasets Expert](https://www.kaggle.com/vishesh1412)
+> ⭐ ```This can be actually used to look after the academic likelihoods and whereabouts of Sri Lankan students' academics!
+Great job!``` -- [VISHESH THAKUR - Datasets Expert](https://www.kaggle.com/vishesh1412)

-> ⭐ This data could be used for EDA, visualization and even model development!
-Good work and great dataset! -- [RAVI RAMAKRISHNAN-Notebooks Grandmaster](https://www.kaggle.com/ravi20076)
+> ⭐ ```This data could be used for EDA, visualization and even model development!
+Good work and great dataset!``` -- [RAVI RAMAKRISHNAN-Notebooks Grandmaster](https://www.kaggle.com/ravi20076)